laudebugs/laudebugs/README.md

 ## Hello there ☘️

 I'm Laurence.
-Thanks for checking me out.
+Thanks for checking out my work.

 ---